Roksnet/Python-json-adapter-sqla/README.rst

       sqlalchemy.url = mysql://username:password@host/dbname

 #.
 For database access we are using SQLAlchemy.
 SQLAlchemy comes with two options
-   to query and modify data: either object relational mapping (ORM) or plain SQL.
+   to query and modify data: either object-relational mapper (ORM) or plain SQL.

-   1) For more convenient user experience we recommend using ORM.
+   1) For complicated business and query logic it is recommended to use ORM.
       For each database table you have to describe corresponding Python class.
       ORM classes belong to the models subdirectory.
       The cookiecutter has generated a demo model in models/mymodel.py.